3rd-Eden/versions/README.md

   <dt>plugins</dt>
   <dd>
     <p>
-      Versions is build on top of the connect framework and is configured to use the minimal amount of plugins to get the job done.
+      Versions is built on top of the connect framework and is configured to use the minimal amount of plugins to get the job done.
 The plugins array allows you to specify extra middleware layers that you want to have loaded into versions or custom connect compatible nodejs modules that need to be